propeller logo

 This command will:

-• Log you into SuperMQ (you must have a SuperMQ user already created; if not, create one using the supermq-cli, curl, or the web UI).
+• Log you into Magistrala (you must have a Magistrala user already created; if not, create one using the magistrala-cli, curl, or the web UI).
 You can also use the admin user if you have the credentials.

 • Create a domain